top of page

 Plano Skies Solar Project

-Plano Skies Energy Center, LLC is proposing an up to 250 megawatt (MW) solar electric generation facility and co-located approximately 100 MW energy storage facility in Kendall County, Illinois.
+Plano Skies Energy Center, LLC is proposing an up to 250 megawatt (MW) solar electric generation facility in Kendall County, Illinois.
 This project has the potential to generate enough energy to power the equivalent of up to 65,000 average Illinois homes every year.
 We are excited to be working in partnership with the city, county officials, local residents, and landowners to bring Kendall County the opportunity to host a clean, environmentally compatible, renewable energy project.

-• The total area now being considered for the project is approximately 1680 acres, a reduction of over 350 acres from the previous project area.
+• Project Footprint Reduced: The total acreage expected to be used for the project is now approximately 1550 acres, a reduction of over 450 acres from the original project area.

 Benefits of a Solar Project